No question: When selling your car, you want to get the most money possible.

 Be a prepared shopper and take advantage of online resources, such as the GEICO Car Buying Service, powered by TrueCar, to see what others paid and compare market averages on used-car listings.

 To score the best deal on your trade-in, calculate your car’s market value and use that to determine your asking price.
 Online resources will give you estimates based on the make, year, mileage and condition of your car.
-Also, factor in the dealer’s gross profit margin, which was an average of 12.2 percent for used cars in 2015, according to the NADA.
-So if your 2006 car is worth $3,500, add $427 (12.2 percent) to your asking price.
+Also, factor in the dealer’s gross profit margin (around 12 percent).
 Take it to a few dealers and compare offers.

 Give it a Shine

 Presenting a clean car is a simple way to boost offers on your trade-in.
 Get it detailed, including the engine.
 Having service records also helps.
 “A clean car and good maintenance records indicate that you’ve taken care of your car,” says Cari Crane, senior industry analyst for TrueCar.

 Be Up Front About Repairs

 What if your trade-in vehicle isn’t in the best shape?
 First, pay for small repairs yourself—e.g., worn brake pads or small blemishes.
 If you can’t fix what’s wrong, get repair estimates from a mechanic that you can use when you negotiate with the dealer.
 For example, if a dealer wants to deduct $2,500 from your asking price to replace the brakes and fix the windshield, but you have an estimate of $750 for both, you’re in a better position to negotiate.
 If the dealer doesn’t budge on the price, consider paying for the repairs yourself to get the maximum amount for your car.

 Separate Your Transactions